wooters/berp-trans/README.md

 hours of speech.
 The audio data was recorded with a Sennheiser close-talking microphone and was sampled at 16 kHz.

-The entire BeRP corpus (~500 megs) can be downloaded from:
+The entire ~500MB BeRP corpus (audio and transcripts) can be downloaded from:

 http://www.icsi.berkeley.edu/ftp/pub/speech/wooters/berp.tgz

 ##Transcriptions